ilostmypassword/Melissae/README.md

 There are 5 different verdicts:

 - **Benign**: Threat requested the web module < 50 times OR performed normal Modbus reads
-- **Suspicious**: Threat requested the web module > 50 times OR attempted to connect using SSH/FTP OR performed Modbus scanning (>100 reads) OR used suspicious Modbus functions
+- **Suspicious**: Threat requested the web module > 50 times OR attempted to connect using SSH/FTP OR performed Modbus scanning (>10 reads)
 - **Malicious**: Threat successfully connected via SSH/FTP OR performed Modbus write operations
 - **Nefarious**: Threat connected via both SSH AND FTP OR performed Modbus writes combined with SSH/FTP access